Lowell Island House

 Lowell Island House was a nineteenth-century hotel on Lowell Island (now known as Children's Island), which comprises a part of Salem, Massachusetts.
 The island is geographically closer to the city of Marblehead than it is to mainland Salem.

 Background

 Salem Steamboat Company

 In 1848, Stephen C. Phillips and his associates formed the Salem and Lowell Railroad Company.
 By the summer of 1850 the railroad was opened; it terminated at Phillips Wharf in Salem.
 The company's hope was to compete with the Boston and Lowell Railroad by restoring Salem's lost commerce.
 To increase demand, the company created a seaside resort near Salem.
-In May 1851, the Salem Steamboat Company was formed "to purchase, build, charter or otherwise hold and employ a steamboat to be used in and about the harbor of Salem, as well as to hold real estate to an amount not exceeding $1000" On June 11, 1851, Stephen Phillips purchased Children's Island (formerly Cat Island) from David Blaney for USD$1000.
+In May 1851, the Salem Steamboat Company was formed "to purchase, build, charter or otherwise hold and employ a steamboat to be used in and about the harbor of Salem, as well as to hold real estate to an amount not exceeding $1,000".
+On June 11, 1851, Stephen Phillips purchased Children's Island (formerly Cat Island) from David Blaney for $1,000.
 In January 1852, he transferred the deed to the Salem Steamboat Company.